What are Primary Markets?

 IPO price determination

-As mentioned in the initial parts of this article, the underwriting group helps determine the initial offer price of the shares being issued during an IPO.
+As mentioned in the initial parts of this article on the primary market, the underwriting group helps determine the initial offer price of the shares being issued during an IPO.
 How do they do it?

 Deciding on the number of shares to be issued